Last week I wrote about the affect that one of Stan Lee’s most iconic co-creations had on me as a young comic book fan.

 But in 1988, another Silver Surfer hit the stands under Marvel’s Epic imprint, and it felt important enough that, despite its incongruities and lack of adherence to all-important continuity, I was compelled to add it to my weekly pull.
 It was the first of the two-part “Parable” story by Stan Lee and French artist Moebius.

-Some of the credit for buying this comic goes to my local comics purveyor, the goateed and ponytailed proprietor of Best of Both Worlds.
+Some of the credit for buying this comic goes to my local comics purveyor, the goateed and ponytailed clerk at Best of Two Worlds (although by the time this book came out, he was working at their second Haight Street location, the name of which escapes me).
 Unlike his shockingly accurate caricature on The Simpsons, this Comic Book Guy was far less concerned with speculative value, crossover promotions, or even superheroes in general.
 In fact, a couple years earlier he memorably shoved his pudgy finger onto the cover of a comic I had just dropped onto the counter and announced, “This is toilet paper.
 Toilet paper.”
 (I remember the issue to this day — Incredible Hulk #323) Then he convinced me to buy the first issue of Moore & Gibbons’s Watchmen and the latest printing of Miller’s Dark Knight Returns.
 Full disclosure: I also went home with that crappy Marvel comic.

 So by 1988, of course, I was a full-on comics snob, and was therefore a bit surprised that I was being told to buy anything written by Stan Lee.
 I recognized his importance and, of course, had read a ton of Amazing Spider-Man growing up.
 But Stan’s florid dialogue and hyperbolic descriptions felt so out of place in a four-color world dominated by the likes of Chris Claremont, Frank Miller, and Alan Moore.